 “This is about student safety.
 Many UC students find conservative ideas dangerous and we do not want our future donors to look back at their university years as a period of intellectual exploration,” said Janet Napolitano, the President of the University of California and former Secretary of Homeland Security under President Obama.

 The UC program heavily borrows from the tactics used by the National Socialist German Workers’ Party before and during WW II, the Chinese Communist Party during the Cultural Revolution and modern laws for registered sex offenders.

 It will be up to professors to self-register.
 To ensure all conservatives are registered, any student or UC employee may accuse a professor of being a conservative.
-If the professor denies the charge, a special tribunal will be convened in which the accused must prove that he or she is not conservative.
-If it is determined that a professor has hidden his or her conservative leanings, the professor may be disciplined, including termination or losing tenure.
+If the professor denies the denunciation, a special tribunal will be convened and the accused must prove he or she is not a conservative.
+If it is determined that a professor has hidden his or her conservative leanings, the professor may be disciplined, including termination.

-While on campus, registered conservatives will be required to wear GPS monitoring devices to track their locations at all times.
+While on campus, registered conservatives must wear special badging and GPS monitoring devices.
 They will not be allowed within 250 feet of any sociology, psychology, communications, women’s studies, LGBT studies or African-American studies departments for fear of challenging the prevailing political orthodoxy in those departments.
-Conservative professors will also lose all campus parking privileges and have separate sections in faculty facilities.
+Conservative professors will also lose all campus parking privileges and have separate sections in faculty buildings.